OfficialKingsley/fb-clone-django-backend/README.md

-# Facebook Clone Django Backend
+# Facebook Clone with Django (Backend)

-I create a facebook clone with next.js and django/python.
+Facebook clone with next.js and django/python.
 This is the django repo.
 The frontend repo for this project can be found at <https://github.com/OfficialKingsley/fb-clone-next-frontend>

-## Commands to be executed
+## Setup Instructions

-### Create a virtual Machine
+- Create a virtual environment

 ```py
 python venv venv
 ```

-### Apply migrations
+- Create and Apply migrations

 ```py
 python manage.py makemigrations
 python manage.py migrate
 ```

-### Create a superuser
+- Create a superuser

 ```py
 python manage.py createsuperuser
 # Fill in the details
 ```

-### Run Server
+## Run Server

 ```py
 python manage.py runserver